 Yulia Van Doren

-A dedicated interpreter of repertoire off the beaten path, Russian-American soprano Yulia Van Doren has thoughtfully cultivated a unique career as one of the foremost concert singers of her generation.
-Particularly recognized for her work in Baroque repertoire, Yulia Van Doren has been presented as a guest artist by a majority of the premier North American orchestras and festivals, has the distinction of being the only singer awarded top prizes in all U. S. Bach vocal competitions, and is featured on two Grammy-nominated opera recordings with the Boston Early Music Festival.
-She last appeared with Music of the Baroque in April 2022.
+Soprano Yulia Van Doren has thoughtfully cultivated a unique career as one of the foremost concert singers of her generation.
+Particularly recognized for her work in Baroque repertoire, she has been presented as a guest artist by a majority of the premiere North American orchestras and festivals and is featured on two Grammy- nominated opera recordings with the Boston Early Music Festival.
+She last appeared with Music of the Baroque in November 2024.

 Yulia Van Doren returns to Music of the Baroque for Bach's Christmas Oratorio on November 24 and 25.